Fusion GPS: Planned Parenthood

-In August 2015, Planned Parenthood retained Fusion GPS to defensively investigate the veracity of a series of undercover videos released by anti-abortion activists David Daleiden and Sandra Merritt from The Center for Medical Progress that they claim showed Planned Parenthood officials agreeing to sell fetal tissues obtained through abortions to medical researchers.
+In August 2015, Planned Parenthood retained Fusion GPS to defensively investigate the veracity of a series of undercover videos released by anti-abortion activists David Daleiden and Sandra Merritt from The Center for Medical Progress that they claimed showed Planned Parenthood officials agreeing to sell fetal tissues obtained through abortions to medical researchers.
 Fusion GPS hired video and transcription experts to analyze the videos and summarized the findings in a forensic report.
-The report claimed that the "unedited" videos posted by activists had been "heavily edited".
+The report claimed that the "unedited" videos posted by activists had in fact been "heavily edited".
 The anti-abortion activists attributed the gaps to "bathroom breaks and waiting periods."
-The report was provided to U.S. congressional leadership as evidence as they were considering funding and other issues related to Planned Parenthood operations.
+The report was provided to U.S. congressional leadership as evidence, as they were considering funding and other issues related to Planned Parenthood operations.

-After a grand jury declined to indict Planned Parenthood of any wrongdoing, on March 28, 2017, Daleiden and Merritt were charged with 15 felonies in the State of California - one for each of the people whom they had filmed without consent, and one for criminal conspiracy to invade privacy.
-On 21 June 2017, fourteen of these charges were dismissed, with leave to amend, on the grounds that they were legally insufficient.
-On June 30, 2017, state prosecutors refiled the 14 dismissed charges with numerical identifications for each video.
-On August 24, 2017, the San Francisco Superior Court rejected new defense motions to dismiss the charges and allowed the case to proceed.
-Daleiden then pleaded not guilty, while Merritt did not enter a plea at the time.
+After a grand jury declined to indict Planned Parenthood of any wrongdoing, on March 28, 2017, Daleiden and Merritt were charged with 15 felonies in the State of California: one for each of the people whom they had filmed without consent, and one for criminal conspiracy to invade privacy.
+After several years of legal challenges and rulings, Daleiden and Sandra Merritt were arraigned in February 2020 and pleaded not guilty to multiple counts of criminal invasion of privacy.

-In December 2019, Judge Christopher Hite ruled that Daleiden and Merritt will stand trial on nine felony counts involving eavesdropping and invasion of privacy.
-At the February 2020 arraignment, Daleiden and Sandra Merritt pleaded not guilty.
 On Daleiden and Merritt's appeal, Superior Court Judge Suzanne Bolanos decided in July 2020 that prosecutors could try Daleiden on nine counts and Merritt on eight.